AI Summary of Peer-Reviewed Research

 Key points

-• In the Chikkodi sub-watershed, existing SWC measures were linked to a 26.17% runoff reduction.
+• Existing conservation measures in the Chikkodi sub-watershed were linked to a 26.17% runoff reduction.

-• The authors recommend bunding and trenching in critical areas, followed by check dams along drainage lines.
+• The authors recommend bunding and trenching in critical areas to intercept runoff and increase infiltration.

-• The authors say improved watershed saturation can increase local water availability and support environmental flow.
+• The authors say improved watershed saturation can increase local water availability and support downstream environmental flow.

 Disclosure